-Not that it can’t be (nor that that’s a bad thing).
-But in North Carolina, camping can be about so much more.
+It can definitely be that – but in North Carolina, camping can be about so much more.
 Think of these campsites inside our state parks as base camps to a range of adventures, whether you're going with friends, family or seeking a serene getaway with your significant other.

-For the Lewis & Clark types desiring to paddle deep into wild country, there’s Merchants Millpond State Park in Gatesville.
-On the fringe of the Great Dismal Swamp, where paddling to the three canoe campsites is 4.5 miles or less, passage through the cypress and tupelo-pocked 760-acre former millpond will transport you to another time.
+For the Lewis and Clark types looking to paddle deep into wild country, there’s Merchants Millpond State Park in Gatesville.
+On the fringe of the Great Dismal Swamp, where paddling to the six canoe campsites is 4.5 miles or less, passage through the cypress and tupelo-pocked 760-acre former millpond will transport you to another time.
 You can even rent a canoe on site.